Up the Boers!

 “His old fellow made his tin by selling jalap to Zulus or some bloody swindle or other.”

 It’s clear from the earliest pages of Ulysses that business in South Africa is a chance for white settlers to make a mint exploiting the indigenous residents, including Haines’ father scamming the colonized people in southern Africa for profit.
 European colonialism was often framed as a “civilizing” endeavor; Europeans were somehow helping their colonized subjects by teaching them European values, economics and, of course, Christianity.
-It’s clear from the way characters in Ulysses talk about British incursion into South Africa that average Dubliners did not see it this way.
+It’s clear from the way characters in Ulysses talk about British incursion into South Africa that many Dubliners did not see it this way.
 They knew that colonization in Africa was a purely economic project.
 The Boer War only served to underscore this fact, as it was a war in which white Christian Europeans fought other white Christian Europeans over land in Africa, purely for economic greed and resource extraction.

 Of course, those loyal to the Crown had different ideas.
 A propaganda campaign was mounted in the United Kingdom to drum up support for the war.
 Rudyard Kipling wrote the poem “The Absentedminded Beggar” as what he called a “catchpenny verse”, meaning it should catch as many pennies as possible for the war effort.
 Kipling gave the poem to Alfred Harmsworth (“Harmsworth of the farthing press” as he’s called in “Aeolus”), who printed it in his newspaper, The Daily Mail.
 Though “The Absentminded Beggar” was a smash hit, even set to music by Arthur Sullivan, it wasn’t enough to polish the image a bloody, scorched earth campaign and the use of concentration camps by the British.
-Stephen quips to John Eglinton in “Scylla and Charybdis” that Hamlet could be renamed “The Absentminded Beggar”, his own snarky reminder that they are praising an Englishman despite the Irish nationalism of the Dublin literary set.
-Stephen moves on to English poet Algernon Swinburne:
+Stephen’s quips to John Eglinton in “Scylla and Charybdis” that Hamlet could be renamed “The Absentminded Beggar”, his own snarky reminder that they are praising an Englishman despite the Irish nationalism of the Dublin literary set.
+In the same passage, Stephen moves on to English poet Algernon Swinburne:

 “Khaki Hamlets don’t hesitate to shoot.
 The bloodboltered shambles in act five is a forecast of the concentration camp sung by Mr Swinburne.”